munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code resolver

 Since the resolver needs to visit every node in the syntax tree, it will implement the handy Visitor abstraction we already have in place.
-Only a couple of nodes are interesting when it comes to resolving variables:
+Only a few of nodes are interesting when it comes to resolving variables:

 *   A block statement introduces a new scope for the statements it contains.